rlabidin/ab-si-dismiss-all-viewed/Readme.md

 ## Development

-If you're a developer interested in contributing to the plugin, you can find the code on [link to your GitHub or other repository].
+If you're a developer interested in contributing to the plugin, you can find the code on [link to the GitHub repository](https://github.com/rlabidin/ab-si-dismiss-all-viewed).
 Feel free to submit pull requests.

 ---

-This is a basic template.
-You should customize it with information specific to your plugin.
-Remember to keep it clear, concise, and helpful for your users.
-Good luck!